ngoert/TeamLima/README.md

 Authors: Team Lima
 - Faisal Jaffri
-- Cole Hutson @cohutso
+- Cole Hutson
 - Micah Trent
-- Nicholas Goertemiller @ngoert
+- Nicholas Goertemiller
 - Prajwal Rereddy

 The app is integrated with Firebase for authentication and uses Cocoapods.
 It also uses AWS S3 bucket to upload Images and Maria DB to store user information.

 ## Installation and configuration